njtierney/njtierney.github.io/Resources.md

 # Learning and Troubleshooting with R

 To learn R, you need to learn [how to get unstuck with R](http://stat545.com/help-general.html).
-This teaches you a really good process to iterate through when getting unstuck.
+This teaches you a really good process to iterate through when going through the process of getting unstuck.

 To learn a new function or package, [Quick-R](http://www.statmethods.net), provides nice quick description of functions and other R-related things.

-For all my other problems, I usually google the error message, or try and ask an intelligent question to google and then look for the appropriate [StackOVerflow Answer][http://stackoverflow.com].
+For all my other problems, I usually google the error message, or try and ask an intelligent question to google and then look for the appropriate [StackOVerflow Answer](http://stackoverflow.com).
 [RSeek](http://rseek.org/) is also basically a google search that filters by R related content.

 I would also recommend checking out RStudio's [list of resources for learning R](http://www.rstudio.com/resources/training/online-learning/#R), and [this blog post](http://www3.nd.edu/~mclark19/projects.html), which describes learning R from a social sciences background.